Legal Analysis on Premises Liability

 If you or a loved suffered an injury as a result of a property owner’s negligence, West Coast Trial Lawyers is here to help.
-We are a skilled and compassionate team of premises liability lawyers, and we are dedicated to helping injury victims every step of the way.
-We have decades of experience handling premise liability claims and we are tough and aggressive litigators.
-We’re prepared to take your case to trial to ensure that you recover maximum compensation for your injuries.
+We are a skilled and compassionate team of California premises liability lawyers, and we are dedicated to helping injury victims every step of the way.

 Government buildings, amusement parks, businesses, and public parks are all legally responsible for preventing foreseeable hazards to their guests.
-Slip and falls are the most common accidents caused by property owner negligence, but premises liability injuries can be caused by more than uneven or slippery surfaces.
-Premises liability law includes injuries caused by:
+Slip and fall accidents are the most common accidents caused by property owner negligence, but premises liability injuries can be caused by more than uneven or slippery surfaces.
+Types of premises liability law includes injuries caused by:

 All premises liability cases require:

 - Proving a property owner owed the victim a duty of care.
 All public and private entities owe invitees on their property a duty of care.
 This, of course, does not apply to trespassers.

 - Proving a dangerous condition existed on the property.
 This relates to a risk factor the property owner knew or should have known about.
 Examples include: broken stairs, poor lighting, inadequate security, standing water, and more.

 - Proving a hazardous condition led to the victim’s injuries.
 It needs to be proven that the dangerous condition directly caused an injury.

 When assessing your specific premise liability at fault case, your premises liability lawyer will ask a few questions including: